Tables in Advanced WYSIWYG editor

 The Advanced WYSIWYG editor offers a range of powerful table formatting and management features designed to help you easily create visually appealing and functional tables.
 From adding rows and columns to customizing cell colors and implementing advanced table styles, these features help you create tables that meet your specific needs.

-In this article, we will explore the various table-related tools available in the Advanced WYSIWYG editor, providing you the steps to create, format, and manage tables.
+In this article, we will explore the various table-related tools available in the Advanced WYSIWYG editor, providing you with the steps to create, format, and manage tables.

 Creating a table